 For comprehensive federal student aid information, please visit Student Aid on the Web.

 The following grants available to students attending Muskingum University:

-These are federal grants awarded to students who have filed the FAFSA and for 2013-14 have an EFC of 5081 or less.
+This grant is awarded to students who have filed the FAFSA and for 2014-15 have an EFC of 5157 or less.
 Full-time award

 Federal Supplemental Educational Opportunity Grants (SEOG)

 SEOG awards are made to very high-need students from federal fund allocations to Muskingum.
 Award amounts

 generally range from $500-2,000 per year, dependent on level of federal funding.
 Students must be Pell eligible (see criteria above).